Billy-Spearman-WCCI/RaceCarExtension/README.md

 # Advanced topics

 * `var` in Java
+* What is a JAR file
 * Java inner classes
 * Java reflection
 * Java Garbage Collection
 * Java Just-in-time JVM optimizations
+* What is Gradle
+* Where does Grade download libraries

 # Principles